Toggle: English / Spanish

 Water on the brain

 Hydrocephalus is due to a problem with the flow of the fluid that surrounds the brain.
 This fluid is called the cerebrospinal fluid, or CSF.
-It surrounds the brain and spinal cord, and helps cushion the brain.
+The fluid surrounds the brain and spinal cord and helps cushion the brain.

-- It does not get absorbed into the blood properly
+- The fluid does not get properly absorbed into the blood.

-- Your brain makes too much of it
+- The brain makes too much of the fluid.

 Too much CSF puts pressure on the brain.
-This pushes the brain up against the skull and damage brain tissue.
+This pushes the brain up against the skull and damages brain tissue.